-Incorporated Business Law & Legal Definition
+Incorporated Business Law and Legal Definition

 An incorporated business is created by the filing of Articles of Incorporation with a state.
 The articles must include the corporate name (which usually must contain the word "corporation" or some like abbreviation) and the purpose of the business.
 A corporation has a legal obligation to act in the best financial interests of the shareholders, a responsibility called "fiduciary duty."
 An incorporated business has four major attributes.